fpaboim/fabo/readme.md

 <h1 align="center">fabo serverless framework</h1>
 <h3 align="center">Build scalable serverless APIs in minutes, not days.</h3>

-Easy backend serverless yaml based CMS and REST API generator, which aims to replace a lot of the boilerplate which goes along with creating jamstack mobile/web apps without having to give up on your code editor.
-Serverless is easy when fabo does the heavy lifting! 🏋️
+Easy backend serverless yaml based REST API generator, which aims to replace a lot of the boilerplate which goes along with creating jamstack mobile/web apps.
 * This project is in ALPHA, documentation is a work in progress, *caveat emptor*

 ![raptors, beware!](./assets/raptors.jpg "The raptor fences are down")

 ## Introduction
 fabo is a small serverless framework for auto generating rest api's on top of a yaml configurations.
-It was made out of necessity of reducing boilerplate and being able to provider sensible defaults for scaffolding serverless + mongodb projects.
+It was made out of necessity of reducing boilerplate and being able to provide sensible defaults for scaffolding serverless + mongodb projects.

 ## Features
 - [x] Serverless
 - [x] Easy to eject: it's just serverless + express + mongodb
 - [x] Automatic schema generation based on yaml interface
 - [x] Automatic API generation based on yaml interface
+- [x] Easy query building and validation
-- [x] Easy client side and server-side validation
+- [x] Easy client side and server-side schema validation
 - [x] Commandline client for scaffolding

 ## Instructions